FCC issues record-breaking fine against auto warranty robocall enterprise

 The FCC named Roy M. Cox and Aaron Michael Jones as “central players of the operation,” and noted they were under lifetime bans against making telemarketing calls.

 In response to the scam calls, the FCC directed all U.S.-based voice service providers to stop carrying traffic associated with certain members of the enterprise, the release stated.
-As a result, the illegal robocalls dropped by 99 percent.
+As a result, the number of illegal robocalls dropped by 99%.

 “The Commission also proposed a fine and offered the parties a chance to respond, which they did not do, resulting in today’s unprecedented fine,” the FCC stated.